-However, the president of the council or vice president of the council acting as the mayor shall only vote as an alderman.
-No alderman acting as mayor may vote as the mayor to break a tie vote. until a president and vice president are elected the following year.
+9-8-7.
+At the first regular meeting after the annual election in each year and after the qualification of the newly elected aldermen, the council shall elect from among its members a president and vice president, who shall hold their respective offices until a president and vice president are elected the following year.
 In a year when there is no annual election, the council shall elect from among its members a president and vice president at the first regular meeting that occurs no more than one year after the president and vice president were last elected from among the council's members.